-Generally the better coffees come from the Boquete and Volcan coffees from the Chirqui district, ones from small family-owned farms that produce the truly distinct, unique coffees.
-They employ N'gobe Indians for the picking season, who will come to the coffee farms to work under some of the best wage standards and labor laws in Central America.
+Generally the better coffees come from the Boquete and Volcan coffees from the Chirqui district, ones from small family-owned farms that produce the unique coffees.
+They employ N'gobe Indians for the picking season, who will come to the coffee farms to work under some of the better wage standards and labor laws in Central America, I'm told.

 Panama has changed greatly in recent years, particularly the coffee producing areas.
-As investment money came in and the expat population boomed, it affected the coffee sector in several ways.
-Farms were sold to expats and investors from Colombia, Venezuela and North America.
+As investment money came in and the expat/retiree population boomed, it affected the coffee sector in several ways.
+Farms were sold to foreign investors from Colombia, Venezuela and North America.
 Land values skyrocketed as retirees from the US sought the lower cost of living, warmer climate and the beauty of the Chirqui area.
 Conveniences abounded: big box stores nearby in the town of David, the prospect of having a fancy home with a maid and a gardener, and fixed incomes covering medical care to a greater extent, with top doctors in Panama City.

 In this spasm of competition and diverging ideas of what a "good" coffee is, I think there has been some tarnishing of the Panama star.
 But great coffee continues to be produced there by some of the most knowledgeable farmers in Central America.
 Many have the advantage of strong US contacts, family in the States, US university education and flawless English.
 One wishes they could share their knowledge with other coffee farmers in Central America who lack these advantages.

 Many parts of Chirqui have very rich soil, and the mulching practices return coffee process waste back to the land